-- When a writing tool is introduced, letters which involve similar strokes should be taught first (moving simple to complex).
+- When a writing tool is introduced, we should teach letters which involve similar strokes first (moving simple to complex).
 Next, combinations of letters in short words, sentences and finally spontaneous writing.
 (Remember to use words your child can read).

 Now that you know how to improve fine motor skills in your child, go ahead and get started.
-Incorporating a few of these activities into your child’s day will go a long way in building their strength and improving their skills.
+Incorporating a few of these activities into your child’s day will go a long way in building their strength, improving their skills, and increasing their confidence.

 Question: Do you have any other suggestions for improving fine motor skills in children?
 Please leave a comment below.

 12 thoughts on “7 Fun Ideas for Improving Fine Motor Skills in Children”

 My almost 5 year old has no interest in coloring or writing letters.
 He can’t seem to hold the pencil right, so I ordered claw pencil grips on ebay.
 Basically they hold the fingers in the correct position.
 I also am going to let him write while standing at a white board rather than sitting at his desk all the time.
 He is very smart, but doesn’t want to write.
 I hope that using kinesthetic and tactile learning strategies will enable me to successfully home school him!